Strasbourg l'européenne

 24/02

 Occasion: Like its neighbors Latvia and Lithuania, Estonia celebrates its independence obtained in 1918 on its national day.
 In 1940, the military forces of the Soviet Union (the Red Army) invaded the country.
 However, shortly after they were driven out by the Nazi troops, who settled in Estonia from 1941 to 1944.
-Then, the country was again resigned to the Soviets, which prompted many Estonians to exile.
+Then, the country was again resigned to the Soviets, which prompted many Estonians to exile themselves.
 Estonia regained its independence in 1991, with the collapse of the Soviet Union.

 > Click on the flag to see the country’s file